 The efficient use of energy is just as much of a given for VAUDE as the use of renewable energy sources for electricity and heat.

-This is why renewable energy accounts for more than 50 % of VAUDE's total energy consumption.
-The other half of our total energy consumption is not yet generated from renewable sources.
+This is why renewable energy accounts for about 75 % of the total energy consumption for VAUDE in Tettnang.
+The rest of our total energy consumption is not yet generated from renewable sources.
 The reason: it constitutes fuel for our company vehicles.
-Unfortunately, there is currently still no way of avoiding using diesel and petrol from fossil fuels.
+Unfortunately, there is currently still no way of avoiding the use of diesel and petrol from fossil fuels.
 More about our company fleet here.

 The "dip" in the proportion of renewable energy in 2015 and 2016 is due to the fact that lightning struck our production building and our Made in Germany production was temporarily move to a rented facility.
 The landlord used fossil fuels for electricity and heat.
 Ever since our VAUDE production is back in our own premises, all machines are working again with 100 % renewable electricity and gas.